 The agreement must meet all state laws and be consistent with Airbnb’s standard policies.
 In addition to the short-term rental agreement, you must provide a copy of the Lead-Based Paint Disclosure Form for the structures built before 1978.

 A short-term rental agreement for Airbnb provides hosts with another opportunity to ensure that guests understand what can happen if they break the rules.
 Airbnb’s standard policy covers most circumstances.
 However, a short-term rental agreement can help hosts fill in the gaps to further minimize risks.

-A vacation rental agreement should spell out the rules for guests.
+A rental agreement for vacation rentals should spell out the rules for guests.
 It should also explain the penalties for breaking them.

-As a host, it gives you the right to require the guest to pay for damages resulting from violations of the agreement during the stay.
+As a host or property owner, it gives you the right to require the guest to pay for damages resulting from violations of the agreement during the stay.
 You will gain the right to cancel a booking instantly if the property policies and rules are broken.